 To establish strong duality, we will first assert that if Problem \eqref{eq:MBQP} is feasible with a bounded feasible region, then Problem \eqref{eq:CPP_hom} has a nonempty and bounded set of optimal solutions.
 This follows directly from \cite[Corollary 2.6]{Burer2009}, which states that for all optimal solutions, $(x^*, X^*)$, of \eqref{eq:CPP_hom}, $x^*$ must lie within the convex hull of optimal solutions for \eqref{eq:MBQP}.
-If the set of optimal solutions for \eqref{eq:MBQP} is non-empty and bounded, so is their convex hull.
+If the set of optimal solutions for \eqref{eq:MBQP} is non-empty and bounded, so is their convex hull, proving the boundedness of $x^*$.
+Moreover, because the optimal solution may be factored in the form with $\xi^{(k)} > 0$ and $\sum_k (\xi^{(k)})^2 = 1$ (by definition of copositivity), $X^*$ can be expressed as the sum of the outer products of optimal solutions of \eqref{eq:MBQP} with themselves.
+In other words, because each $x^{(k)}$ is bounded, $X^* = \sum_k x^{(k)}x^{(k), \top}$ must be bounded as well.
 This establishes that the set of optimal solutions of \eqref{eq:CPP_hom} is also non-empty and bounded, allowing us to apply \cite[Theorem 1.1]{kim2021strong}, which establishes strong duality of conic optimization problems with two cone constraints and a single hyperplane constraint under non-emptiness and boundedness of the optimal solution set.
 The establishes that